TheAcharya/ShotData-Website/docs/privacy.md

 ## Summary

-**Shot Data does not collect, store, transmit, or track any personal data or usage data.** The App works entirely on your device and does not connect to any server operated by Us.
+**Shot Data does not collect, store, transmit, or track any personal data or usage data on servers operated by Us.** Extraction runs on your Mac.
+The App does not connect to any server operated by Us.
+If you choose to upload a shot list, the App sends that content to Notion using the Integration Token and Database URL you provide; Notion’s own privacy practices then apply.

 ## Data Collection